terose73/terose73/README.md

 🤔 Figuring out how to scrape data from S-1 and Prospectus filings for SPACs for warrants.tech, and exploring various financial instruments / trading strategies.

-📫 Contact me by email or LinkedIn if you've got something interesting to discuss, i'm open to any opportunities :)

 <!--
 **terose73/terose73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.